kyma-project/kyma-environment-broker/docs/03-16-deprovision-retrigger-cronjob.md

 # Deprovision Retrigger CronJob

-Deprovision Retrigger CronJob is a Job that attempts to deprovision an instance once again.
+Deprovision Retrigger CronJob is a Job that attempts to deprovision a SAP BTP, Kyma runtime instance once again.

 ## Details